 There seems to be a consensus that when we say ‘media’, we mean the electronic forms of communicating information.
 Social media, at least as we perceive it today, dates back to the introduction of telegraphy in the 1840s.
 Today, we can easily stream high-resolution videos from our basements across the world.
 Skimming through its recent history, however, shows less the evolution of media and more that of society.
 It reminds us that people haven’t always been thought of as people.
 Slaves, peasants, laborers and sometimes women had to wait a long time to get empowerment and recognition

-A thousand years ago, Alfred the Great empowered England with literacy.
+For thousands of years, the world has been empowered with literacy.
 Today, we are empowered with keyboards.
-Whether we live in warzones or at the very bottom of a society, we now can connect across the globe in ways that Alexander the Great couldn’t have dreamed of.
+Our freedom of speech is now shielded with our ability to reach.
+Whether we live in war zones or at the very bottom of a society, we now can connect across the globe in ways that Alexander the Great couldn’t have dreamed of.
 When we use the term ‘social media’, we’re really referring to the media of a new society.
 It’s made of individuals who are in the process of being acknowledged as people.

 This is us, you and me.
 Thisis our new media.
 Microcast.